Mirgahney/mirgahney.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Mirgahney H. Mohamed is a PhD student at UCL Foundational AI CDT.
+His research interests include 3D computer vision, motion and deformation, representation learning, and generative modeling.
+Mirgahney is an active learner seeking knowledge in everything and from everyone, with a great enthusiasm for AI, machine learning, deep learning and other wide range of topic in science including mathematics, physics, statistics and computer science.
+When he isn’t glued to a laptop screen, he spends time reading books, learning foreign language, and trying to use projectiles in playing football.